China factory gauge lower, adding to economic gloom | New Country 923

 Washington and Beijing have raised tariffs on billions of dollars of each other’s goods since July.
 Chinese exports to the United States have held up despite that, due partly to exporters rushing to fill orders before another tariff hike planned for January.
 Forecasters say exports are likely to weaken early next year.

-Trump and Xi are due to meet this weekend during a gathering of the Group of 20 major economies in Argentina.
+Trump and Xi are due to have a working dinner this weekend during a gathering of the Group of 20 major economies in Argentina.
 Private sector analysts say significant progress toward settling the dispute is unlikely.

 Beijing has eased lending controls and injecting money into the economy through higher spending on public works construction.
 Regulators have moved gradually to avoid reigniting a rise in debt.